Prep Time = Low-Maintenance Landscaping

 Learn to sharpen your tools.

-The first couple of years of a new landscape can be fairly maintenance heavy.
-But patience, persistence, and care pay off, Stribling says.
+- Maintenance changes: The first couple of years of a new landscape can be fairly maintenance heavy.
+But patience, persistence, and care pay off, Stribling says, for a low-maintenance landscape.
 "Don't be unrealistic; have patience and the garden will run itself in a few years," he says.

-"A lot of people will take this brand new bed and crowd it with 30 to 40 things," Stribling says.
-Instead, think less is more: A few big-deal trees and a drift of the same high-performance perennial can pay off to make a low-maintenance backyard.
+- Go for fewer plants with big impact: "A lot of people will take this brand new bed and crowd it with 30 to 40 things," Stribling says.
+Instead, think less is more: A few big-deal trees and a drift of the same high-performance, perennial can pay off to make a low-maintenance backyard.
 "You get to decrease maintenance dramatically," he says.

-Let plants get stressed by disease, lack of water, or over-fertilizing, and they'll require more care.
-Instead, create a maintenance schedule -- formal or informal -- to stay on top of problems.
+- Tend to problems when they happen: Let plants get stressed by disease, lack of water, or over-fertilizing, and they'll require more care.
+Instead, create a low-maintenance landscaping schedule -- formal or informal -- to stay on top of problems.
 For example, walk around your yard every few days to pull stray weeds, deadhead here and there, and make sure nothing looks diseased or dying.
 "What I learned the hard way and what I tell every client is 'Call me before, don't call me later,'" Stribling says.
 "A garden is like a closet: Let it get too cluttered and it's way out of hand and you won't want to deal with it.
 Maintain a routine, and it won't have such an easy time getting away from you."

-Prune an oak tree during warm weather and you invite disease.
+- Learn what your plants need: Prune an oak tree during warm weather and you invite disease.
 Transplant peonies in spring and they may not bloom the following year.
-The things that you don't know about your plants can become harder to deal with and go a long way toward preventing you from learning to make a low-maintenance backyard.
+The things that you don't know about your plants can become harder to deal with and go a long way toward preventing you from learning to make a low-maintenance landscape.
 "If you do things too early or too late, you won't get the best results," Sutter says.

-Check out our regional gardening guides for information specific to your area.
+Check out our regional gardening guides for information specific to your yard.

 Lawn is a maintenance-intensive addition to a backyard.
 Minimize yours by creatively using groundcover and flowerbeds in areas where a stretch of grass isn't necessary.
 You'll eliminate fertilizing, mowing, aerating, and other tasks associated with lawn upkeep.